Skip to Main Content

 Review your notes every evening until you are able to recite back the formula and the steps for solving it without looking at your notes.

 When and Where to Study Your Notes

-- Location — Are you more comfortable at home or is too comfortable?
+— Are you more comfortable at home or home it too comfortable?
 Do you need an authority figure present?

 Develop a study ritual that allows for spaced study sessions instead of “cramming.”

 You’ll need to consider your other responsibilities, along with course selection, when registering each semester.
 Your work schedule may have to be adjusted, or you may need to pursue a more flexible job while in school, supplementing your income with financial aid.